ABOUT ME

 Brandi Bradley has had short stories and essays published in Juked, Louisiana Literature, Carve, and Nashville Review.

-She teaches writing to STEM majors at Kennesaw State University.
+She teaches writing at Kennesaw State University.

 Q&A with the author